 The sculpted bust inside the Basilica of Saint Agnes Outside the Walls, in Rome, Wednesday, March 4, 2026, which, in light of new studies by Italian researcher Valentina Salerno, may be reattributed to Michelangelo Buonarroti.
 (AP Photo/Gregorio Borgia)

-Given the stakes — and Salerno’s suggestion that several other works can now be attributed to Michelangelo based on her documentary research — leading experts have declined to comment.
+Given the stakes — and Salerno’s suggestion that several other works can now be attributed to Michelangelo based on her documentary research — many leading experts have declined to comment.

 “We hope that this asset, which belongs to our cultural heritage regardless of whether it can be attributed to Michelangelo Buonarroti or not, is part of the national heritage that we are responsible for defending,” said Lt.
 Col. Paolo Salvatori.

 She is not the first to claim it.
 In 1996, Michelangelo expert William Wallace wrote an article in ArtNews about the well-documented history of wrongly attributing works to Michelangelo.
-It quoted the 19th century French writer Stendhal as writing that at the Sant'Agnese church, “we noticed a head of the savior which I should swear is by Michelangelo.”
+It quoted the 19th century French author Stendhal as writing that at the Sant'Agnese church, “we noticed a head of the savior which I should swear is by Michelangelo.”

 “Stendhal’s vow notwithstanding, the head has never been taken seriously, and nowadays would not even appear in a catalog raisonné under 'rejected attributions,'" Wallace wrote.